-Photos are courtesy of Municipality of Crowsnest Pass.
+Photos courtesy of the Municipality of Crowsnest Pass and Sinister Sports Inc.

 Crowsnest Pass is situated in the Canadian Rockies, between Alberta and British Columbia.
 While the jagged peaks are cinematic in themselves, the Municipality of Crowsnest Pass has a history straight out of the movies.
 In fact, it’s served as a movie set for unnamed frontier towns in the past.
 Coal miners, prohibition-era bootleggers, train robbers, and gold prospectors make up the stories of Crowsnest Pass – stories that bring the “Wild West” vividly to life.